idreesakkadan/Calculator-Python-tkinter/README.md

 # Calculator-Python-tkinter
-A very basic calculator implemented in Python using Tkinter
+A very basic calculator implemented in Python3 using Tkinter